CyberMonitor/orquestra-docs/v1/content/quantum-engine/workflow-basics.md

 Workflows are the language used to provide the Quantum Engine step-by-step instructions of which actions to perform on which data.

-As explained in [Why Workflows?](/docs/basics/why-workflows/), here at Zapata we have found workflows to be a naturally expressive, easily extensible, and highly shareable means to perform our scientific experiments.
+As explained in [why workflows?](../../getting-started/why-workflows/), here at Zapata we have found workflows to be a naturally expressive, easily extensible, and highly shareable means to perform our scientific experiments.
 With Orquestra, we hope to create a community of scientists and developers alike that will enable everyone to make quicker discoveries and achieve **real** value.

 ## One Step at a Time